 - Check out the report

 Final Thoughts: Use the Data, But Don’t Be Afraid to Be EmotiveData informs good email marketing.
 Certain tactics are known to perform better; iterating and testing finds the most ROI for your business.
 But that doesn’t mean data is the only thing that matters.
 Ninety-two percent of customers want marketing to tell them a story.
 When it comes to messaging and copy, don’t be afraid to combine empirically verified tactics with emotion.
-An example of this is Brooks Sports.
-It used its sponsorship of 2018 Boston Marathon winner Desiree Linden — the first American to win in over 30 years — to get emotional by doing an entire email campaign simply to highlight her accomplishment.
+Brooks Sports provides an example of this.
+They leveraged their sponsorship of Desiree Linden, the winner of the 2018 Boston Marathon and the first American to achieve this victory in over 30 years.
+In a heartfelt approach, the company conducted a comprehensive email campaign dedicated solely to showcasing her remarkable accomplishment.
 All the empirical elements of good email marketing can be in an emotional ad.
 The copy should be short and direct, and the CTA at the bottom should follow best practices by using clear language to express what the user gets for clicking.
 But by incorporating data-proven tactics that make sense into the telling of an emotional story, Brooks is able to follow best practices while still creating an effective ad that resonates with customers.

 Sources: https ://dma.org.uk/press-release/emails-roi-increases-despite-concerns-about-testing-and-gdpr